brathu/pydiscordwebhookexample/README.md

 ## Configuration

-Edit the 'config.json' in the config folder and change the url to you're webhook url
+Edit the 'config.json' in the config folder and change the url to your webhook url

 ```json
 {